Habit Tracking

 • No cloud sync data stays on device

-5. Finch: Best Habit App for Mental Health & ADHD
+5. Finch: Best for Mental Health and Anxiety-Free Tracking

-Finch takes a fundamentally different approach to habit tracking.
-Instead of tracking streaks, you're nurturing a virtual pet bird.
-Complete your daily habits and goals, and your bird grows, earns energy to go on adventures, and sends you encouraging messages.
-Miss habits and… nothing bad happens.
-Your bird is patient.
+Finch takes a fundamentally different approach to daily routine building.
+Instead of counting streaks, you nurture a virtual pet bird.
+Complete your daily goals and your bird grows, earns energy for adventures, and sends you encouraging notes.
+Miss a day and absolutely nothing bad happens.
+Your bird waits patiently.

 This non-punishing mechanic is the reason Finch has such a devoted following in ADHD, depression, and anxiety communities.
-Traditional streak-based apps create performance anxiety the fear of breaking a streak can become more stressful than the habit itself.
-Finch removes that entirely.
+Traditional streak-based systems can create performance anxiety the dread of breaking a streak becoming more stressful than the behavior itself.
+Finch removes that dynamic entirely.

-The built-in mood check-ins and self-compassion prompts make it the closest thing to a therapist in app form.
-If you've tried and abandoned streak-based habit trackers before, Finch is worth trying as a genuinely different approach.
+The built-in mood check-ins and self-compassion prompts make Finch the closest thing to a supportive coaching tool on this list.
+If you have tried and abandoned streak-based options before because the pressure made things worse, Finch is worth trying as a completely different approach.

 • Non-punishing missing days doesn't kill your progress